ThePhantomPig791/Titan-Shifter-Revamp-Origin/README.md

 In order to select the colossal, you need to get it with the random option.
 When selecting it, there is a 1 in 10 chance for you to get the colossal.
 If you don't mind cheating, you can also use ``/origin set @s origins:titan usernull:colossal``.

 DM me about any bugs or issues, please and thanks!

+_i just realized this is supposed to be version 1.3.0, not version 0.4.0, so next update will fix the version number lol_